vitor-costa/pop-roaster/README.md

 ## Release History

+###  Version 0.4.0

+ - Lowering heater and thermocouple cycle time.
+ - Bringing back limited power mode.
+Used with a good PID configuration brings an excellent result.
+Turned OFF by default.

 ###  Version 0.3.0

  - Remove beta feature: heater limits by temperature.
 I figured out that it's better to control